Menu Close

 External stakeholders of Facebook

-Facebook is very committed to its suppliers and spent around $515 million with them in 2019 alone.
-It has recently introduced a supplier diversity program to increase opportunities for those suppliers who operate from outside of the United States (Facebook, 2021).
+Facebook is very committed to its suppliers.
+It has recently introduced a supplier diversity program to increase opportunities for those suppliers who operate from outside of the United States (Facebook, 2023).

 A number of competitors are vying to take as much market share as possible from Facebook.
 Its main competitors in social media are Twitter, Pinterest, Tumblr, Reddit, LinkedIn, YouTube, and Vkontakte.
 Instagram and WhatsApp are not considered here as they are owned by Facebook.
 The biggest competitor of Facebook in advertising industry is Google.